Pinu, Papua New Guinea: The journey of the Kabadi tribes

 The seven tribes still exist today, but are grouped into three major clans under Pinu village.
 Today, while there is strong resistance by some of the tribe to these realities, the literature affirms some of these facts, such ownership of land.
-The 'Queenslander' article dated 27 October 18983 and archived in the National Library of Australia highlights an event led by William Lawes and James Chalmers and Government officials to investigate a land sale dubbed the Pretended Land Sale in New Guinea, page 693(3) states clearly Ure Vado as the rightful owner of land, reiterating that Paramount chiefs ownership of all the land.
+The 'Queenslander' article dated 27 October 1883 and archived in the National Library of Australia highlights an event led by William Lawes and James Chalmers and Government officials to investigate a land sale dubbed the Pretended Land Sale in New Guinea, page 693(3) states clearly Ure Vado as the rightful owner of land, reiterating that Paramount chiefs ownership of all the land.

 Chief system

-The Chief system of Kabadi is part of its own identity.
+The Chief system of Kabadi is part of its identity.
 The Kabadis exist together with this authority since their origin.
 Both oral history and documents indicate line of Chiefs dating back beyond the arrival of the white man and churches.
 Estimations indicate generations dating back three centuries or more and can be justified by the achievement of the Chiefs and how they conduct themselves.
+The historical records of the chiefs activities date back to the 1800s during the first contacts with the outside world.
+It does place a burden on the accuracy and the necessity to be precise; this is difficult given it is oral history.
+However, it does make sense to identify old sites, burial grounds, by counter claims to other villages along the migration routes.

 This in itself demonstrates a system of power, primitive but effective system of governance which has now borne fruits of success generations later.
 One example is the use of this system by the colonial government to coerce the Kabadis into accepting the government and the early churches by using the chief system.
 The early penetration by British and Australian government officer's were made possible by the chief through interpreters and the chief's 'remo'.

 The Chief system of Kabadi people has strong resemblance to the Mekeo, Roro and Nara people.
 This form of government system is tyrannical in nature, yet had a unique form of administration, with barao or roe for meetings to convene, a policing network that maintained order and peace.
 Oral history links the Vanuapaka tribe to Kivori and Waima tribes, with family ties still in existence.
 While this system was basic, it had maintained a well balance power base that kept the tribe together from its migration period between the 1400s and 1600s.
 During the period of settlement in the 1700s and 1800s, the system somewhat integrated the feudal style power also, with the chief granting lease of land to individuals or families who have made significant contributions to the tribe particular in bravery in warfare, and in participation in conquer of land, or through marriages to the chief family.
 The ownership of land is centred with the paramount chief, as evident in all documents relating to lease of land in the mid and late 1800s in the Abadi plains, notably the Galley Reach, Camp 48, Rogers Airstrip.